Ka Malanai at Kailua

 Parking is clearly present throughout the building.
 The remarks repeatedly mention “2 parking stalls,” “one covered parking stall,” “three parking stalls,” and “parking stalls near the elevator,” across many listings and agents.
 This looks highly consistent and not like a one-off copy-paste error.

-I looked for explicit deeded-parking wording such as 'deeded parking,' 'owned stall,' or 'parking included in deed,' and did not find it.
-The repeated references to assigned, covered, and near-elevator stalls suggest parking is included as assigned parking, but not clearly deeded.
+I searched for explicit deeded-parking wording such as 'deeded stall,' 'owned parking,' or 'parking included in deed,' but the remarks only describe assigned, covered, reserved, and side-by-side stalls.
+That supports parking being included or assigned, but not specifically deeded.

 No analysis available

-I searched for any parking cost language, including monthly fees, rental charges, or additional parking costs, and found none.
-The remarks discuss the number and location of stalls, but do not state a separate parking price.
+I looked for any monthly parking charge, rental fee, or additional parking cost language and found none.
+The remarks discuss the number and location of stalls, guest parking, and assigned parking, but do not mention a separate parking fee.

 Guest parking appears to be an established building feature.
 Multiple listings specifically mention “guest parking,” “ample guest parking,” and “loads of guest parking,” matching the high recent MLS presence of the guest parking checkbox.
 The evidence is repeated across different listings and seems reliable rather than copied from a single source.